tf-encrypted/tf-encrypted/docs/CONTRIBUTING.md

 ## Security disclosures

-If you encounter a security issue then please responsible disclose it by reaching out to us via [tfencrypted@gmail.com](mailto:tfencrypted@gmail.com).
-We will work with you to mitigate the issue and responsibly disclose it to anyone using the project.
+If you encounter a security issue then please responsibly disclose it by reaching out to us via [tfencrypted@gmail.com](mailto:tfencrypted@gmail.com).
+We will work with you to mitigate the issue and responsibly disclose it to anyone using the project in a timely manner.